SpaceManNate/KIRC_Software/KIRC_FltCmp_v0.1/README.txt

 *2/21/2014: Added PWM support, and got controller feedback working.
 Still needs work, yaw doesn't translate for each axis.
 			PID needs to be tuned, and code needs to be finalized

+*2/26/2014: Changed around the sensor reading framework, now done with global variables (don't complain Wade)
+			The code now uses full coordinate transformation to euler rather than the approximation that didn't take yaw into account.
+When compiling the code and flashing it onto the device, the start/resume button doesn't appear as an option, but if you reset the device (using the reset button), it still works.
+Not sure why.

 /*
  * Copyright (c) 2013, Texas Instruments Incorporated